PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  9 - Specialized Processor Extensions/Answers to Exercises/Ex__1_float_format.md

 ```
 Some notes about these results:
 * Zero in IEEE 754 can have a positive or negative sign.
 The zero passed to the **print_float** function in the second row of the table is preceded with a minus sign, but the sign is ignored during the conversion to floating-point.
-* The value **1.0e39f** is not shown because using it causes a compile-time error.
+* The value **1.0e39f** is not shown because using it causes a compile-time error: floating constant is out of range.
 * Zero is represented as a mantissa of zero and a biased exponent of zero.
 * The last two rows contain numbers that cannot be represented with an implicit leading 1 bit because the exponent would underflow.
-These numbers are called subnormals, and have the special biased exponent of 0.
+These numbers are called subnormals, and contain the special biased exponent of 0.
 Subnormals have reduced precision because not all bits of the mantissa contain meaningful digits.
-* Subnormal numbers use a biased exponent of 1, which translates to an unbiased exponent of -126.
+* Subnormal floats use a biased exponent of 1, which translates to an unbiased exponent of -126.